albert-santos01/SSL-TIE_TFG/thesis_progress_log.md

 After the meeting:
 - It is still very weird that the model doesn't learn neither oscilates with the lr 1e-3 1e-4
 - Everything should be due to the audio

+STUDY FOR NEW T-Dimension:
+at [self.layer1(x)](./networks/base_models.py#L218) it starts the temporal reduction but we should avoid the one at `self.layer3(x)`
+It reduces from 84 to 42 we should avoid that

+### 29/03

+TO DO today:
+- Hacer Vídeos y Entender un poco lo que sucede [Done]
+- Pedir al Clúster más minutos[Done]

+- Testear los modelos de manera quantitativamente
+- Entender y hacer report de como evitar ese downsampling en la layer 3

+### 01/03

+In the past few days again a pause for emotional issues and for the preparation of an interview.

+What we are going to do the following.
+ROADMAP:

+<<If we don't get the support's response.
+Ask Gloria>>

+1. Test all the models and check the TopK- Accuracy

+2. Avoid the down sampling layer 3 (Do a new branch?)
+------- enough for today -> extras -------
+3. Add the audio to the videos of WandB

+4. Write the code for LVS

+5.